AguaClara/SWOT/AguaClara Water Treatment Plant Design/Chapter 3_Rapid Mix/Rapid Mix.md

 1. The precipitating $Al_{13}$ molecules aggregates with other nearby $Al_{13}$ molecules to form aluminum hydroxide nanoparticles.
 1. Molecular diffusion and fluid shear cause the Al nanoparticles,  dissolved species, inorganic particles (such as clay) and organic particles (such as viruses, bacteria, and protozoans) to collide and potential attach.

+These multiple steps cover a wide range of length scales and it is not clear at the onset which processes might be the rate limiting steps.
+We will develop time scale estimates for several of these steps to help identify which processes will likely require the most attention to design.

 <img src="https://github.com/AguaClara/CEE4540_Master/raw/master/AguaClara%20Water%20Treatment%20Plant%20Design/Chapter%203_Rapid%20Mix/Images/rapid%20mix%20macro%20to%20nano%20scale.png" width="800">

 Figure x.